githubEdit

 • publish_to_self(State, Meta, TopicPrefix, Payload, Qos): -> Publish a payload to an exclusive topic, for 1:1 testing

 It's easy to add more statement functions to the MQTT worker if needed.
-For a full list of the exported statement functions, we encourage you to have a look at the MQTT worker code directly.
+For a full list of the exported statement functions, we encourage you to have a look at the MQTT workerarrow-up-right code directly.

 Last updated